rabbitmq/rabbitmq-website/site/oauth2.md

 The supported location's attributed are:

-- `cluster` This is the only mandatory attribute.
+- `cluster`: This is the only mandatory attribute.
 It is a wildcard pattern which must match RabbitMQ's `resource_server_id` otherwise the location is ignored.
-- `vhost` This is the virtual host we are granting access to.
+- `vhost`: This is the virtual host we are granting access to.
 It also a wildcard pattern.
-RabbitMQ defaults to `*`.
+If not specified, `*` will be used.
-- `queue`|`exchange` This is the queue or exchange we are granting access to.
-A location can only specify one or the other but not both.
+- `queue`|`exchange`: queue or exchange name pattern.
+The location grants the permission to a set of queues (or exchanges) that match it.
+One location can only specify either `queue` or `exchange` but not both.
+If not specified, `*` will be used
-- `routing-key` this is the routing key we are granted access to.
-RabbitMQ defaults to `*`.
+- `routing-key`: this is the routing key pattern the location grants the permission to.
+If not specified, `*` will be used

-For more information about wildcard patterns, check the section [Scope-to-Permission Translation](#scope-transalation).
+For more information about wildcard patterns, check the section [Scope-to-Permission Translation](#scope-to-permission-translation).

 #### Actions field

 The `actions` field can be either a string containing a single action or a Json array containing zero or many actions.

-The supported actions are:
+The supported actions map to either [RabbitMQ permissions](https://www.rabbitmq.com/access-control.html#authorisation):

 - `configure`
 - `read`
 - `write`

+Or RabbitMQ user tags:

 - `administrator`
 - `monitoring`
 - `management`